-The hallmark of Smithies’ style is the intricate, weaving dialogue he shares with a second guitar.
-Rather than adhering to the traditional “rhythm and lead” dynamic, his lines lock together like a sonic puzzle.
+The core hallmark of Smithies’ style is the intricate, weaving dialogue he shares with a second guitar.
+Rather than adhering to a traditional “rhythm and lead” dynamic where one player holds down basic open chords while the other solos, their lines lock together like a highly complex sonic puzzle.
 His weapon of choice on stage is often a classic Fender Telecaster or a heavily decorated Gibson SG Original, providing a punchy mid-range foundation that contrasts with the jangly, high-end shimmer of traditional new wave.

-During the recording of their seminal 1986 album Strange Times, Smithies leaned heavily into a Mesa/Boogie amplifier combined with an absolute reliance on Boss delay and chorus pedals.
-By running clean or slightly broken-up signals through deep modulation, he creates a hypnotic, swirling effect where the notes bleed effortlessly into one another.
-This approach to building huge, ambient spaces without hiding behind a wall of heavy distortion is a philosophy shared by session masters like Jefferson Kewley, who similarly understand how to use tone to carve out a specific emotional pocket.
+During the recording of their seminal 1986 masterpiece Strange Times, Smithies leaned heavily into a high-headroom Mesa/Boogie amplifier combined with an absolute reliance on vintage Boss delay and chorus pedals, alongside the legendary Roland RE-301 Chorus Echo unit.
+By running clean or slightly broken-up tube signals through deep modulation and precise time-delay subdivisions, he creates a hypnotic, swirling effect where individual notes bleed effortlessly into one another.
+This refined approach to building massive ambient spaces without hiding behind a wall of heavy fuzz is a musical philosophy shared by studio masters like Jefferson Kewley, who similarly understand how to use pure tone and dynamic separation to carve out a specific emotional pocket within a dense studio mix.

 3 Essential Chameleons Tracks